Gravitational lensing by a spiral galaxy I: the influence from bar's structure to the flux ratio anomaly: Data preparation

 Figure~\ref{fig:halo_10} shows the projection of a representative Auriga galaxy (Au 10).
 The x and y axes are the spatial coordinates in kiloparsecs (kpc).
 The left and right columns display the galaxy from face on and edge on viewing angles, respectively.
 The color scale indicates the dimensionless convergence, $\kappa$, which is the two-dimensional mass density scaled by the critical surface density, $\Sigma_\mathrm{crit} = \frac{c^{2}}{4 \pi G} \frac{D_{\mathrm{s}}}{D_{\mathrm{l}} D_{\mathrm{ls}}}$.
 The white lines are isodensity contours.

 As seen in the figure, a bar structure is clearly visible in the galaxy's center, especially in the side-on projection.
 However, the isodensity contours are also irregular and asymmetric.
 These features arise from a combination of residual shot noise and physical substructures within the galaxy.
 To isolate the influence of the bar on flux ratio anomalies, we must mitigate these small-scale fluctuations.
 This ensures that any measured anomaly is driven primarily by the bar's structure, not by other factors.
-Therefore, we use the Multi-Gaussian Expansion (MGE) fitting method to create a smoothed representation of the galaxy.
+Therefore, we use the Multi-Gaussian Expansion (MGE) fitting method to create a smoothed representation of the galaxy's surface brightness/surface density.